e-clawson/capstone-practice/README.md

 then hit deploy
 (cuz we're using a free tier it will "spin down between requests - it will take some time to render/be slower  - but its free so it is what it is)

+# Deployment - frontend

+(before we deploy we might need to make some changes - the base URL is now different)
+- could deploy our frontend somewher else but because we're already in render, we wil use that too
+- click on new - and choose static site
+- add a link to your repo -  add frontend to name so you know this is for the front end
+- in frontend make build command - 'npm install; npm run build'
+- publish directory - called dist (vite specific)
+- add env variables - base url for backend - the production api that we just created's link
+- then click deploy

+once it is deployed you will have a link to see the live site!